VladimirBelony-dev/FL_business_list/README.md

 - Add new data sources
 - Enhance formatting options

+## ⚖️ Legal Disclaimer

+**IMPORTANT**: This project uses only **publicly available data** from the Florida Department of State.

+- All data is obtained from official government sources
+- Data is downloaded from public FTP servers (no authentication required)
+- All information is public records under Florida law
+- No private or confidential information is accessed
+- No web scraping of private websites is performed
+- This project demonstrates data processing techniques using public information only

 ## 📄 License

 This project is provided as-is for educational and research purposes.
-Please ensure compliance with data usage policies when working with corporate information.
+All data used is publicly available from government sources.

 ---